napSec/covert-recon/README.md

 # Covert.sh - Covert NMAP Port Scan Script

 This Bash script provides a covert NMAP port scanning option to allow.
 Users can enter the target IP address or hostname, choose an output format (text, CSV, or XML), and specify a name for the output file.

-Additionally, users can enable covert mode, including options for Tor routing, output encryption, and disabling output display for enhanced stealth.
+Additionally, users can enable covert mode, including options for Tor routing, output encryption, proxychains and disabling output display for enhanced stealth.

 ## Usage